Container Engine for Kubernetes Metrics

 Using the Console

-- In the Console, open the navigation menu.
-Under Solutions and Platform, go to Developer Services and click Kubernetes Clusters.
+- In the Console, open the navigation menu and click Developer Services.
+Under Containers, click Kubernetes Clusters (OKE).

 - Select the region you are using with Container Engine for Kubernetes.